whitemech/whitemech.github.io/meetings/_posts/2022-03-24-certified-learning-or-learning-for-verification.md

 ---
 layout: post
-title: "Certified learning, or learning for verification? "
+title: "Certified learning, or learning for verification?"
 ---

 **When**:  Thursday, March 24, 2022, 3pm (CET).